-Hey, if you can get a smartphone the size of your wallet (and even use it as a wallet) why don't use mobile app technologies to fill that wallet with money?
+Hey, if you can get a smartphone the size of your wallet (and even use it as a wallet) why don't you use mobile app technologies to fill that wallet with money?

 That's the promise and potential of money-making mobile apps in 2019.
 There is no shortage of money-making mobile apps on the technology landscape, and the real beauty part is that most (but not all) of those apps come free of charge.

-Whether it's using a mobile app to get a freelance gig or one that gives you cash back on purchases, money-making mobile apps are an easy and efficient way to beef up your personal bottom line - one click at a time.
+Whether it's using a mobile app to get a freelance gig or one that gives you cash back on purchases, money-making mobile apps are an easy and efficient way to beef up your bottom line - one click at a time.

 Here are 20 money-making apps that, when used as directed, can add some luster to any stale bank account.

 This mobile app, which has issued $1 billion to its users since it was rolled out in 1999, is a discounter's dream.
 Use it to take advantage of instore apps on your phone and get cashback on certain purchases.
 Can 2,500 retailers listed on the app be wrong?